NEJANX/NEJANX/README.md

 I am a JavaScript developer.
 But I have experience with PHP, HTML, CSS, and a bit of python and I'm always willing to learn new things!
-I am 14 years old and I live in the Sri Lanka.
+I am 14 years old and I live in Sri Lanka.
 I have about 5 years of experience in creating websites and applications.
 I am always looking for new challenges!
 Do you want to have something coded?
 Contact me via <a href="https://discord.com/channels/@me/979659796334641152">Discord</a>!
 <br><br>

 <a href="https://discord.com/channels/@me/979659796334641152"> <img src="https://discord.c99.nl/widget/theme-2/979659796334641152.png" alt="discord"> </a>